 …As Eisenhower asked around the room for opinions, General Bernard Montgomery told Ike of his keenness to go, but none of the others were as hopeful.
 Each had a reasoned objection to explain why his part of the invasion force faced operational hurdles if not defeat.
 On that June 4, 1944 pre-dawn, weather made the decision: the invasion planned for June 5 stood-down as a no go.
 While a disappointment, it was not yet a setback.
 At least two, perhaps three days remained within the window of ideal low tide and bright lunar conditions needed to launch the invasion.
 But if the elements continued sour, the next time the moon and tides aligned wouldn’t come until June 19.

 Waiting another two weeks came with the potential of defeat at the water’s edge.
 Keeping men already at sea or fenced-in at temporary camps another fortnight risked discovery and a loss of the vital edge needed for soldiers approaching sudden combat.
 Fresh troops rotating into the camps expected to be vacated by the invading soldiers would have nowhere to go.
 Miles of pre-positioned equipment on roads and at supply depots throughout England would need to be re-situated, presenting a logistical muddle on the narrow roads.

-NEXT – Buffeted by coils of lashing wind and rain – Ike returns to Southwick House in the pre-dawn hours of June 5 to make the decision of the century.
+With the storm lashing the mansion, Ike returns to Southwick House in the pre-dawn hours of June 5 to make the most consequential decision of the 20th century.